-Please note that if you're using an application that includes ASIO support (e.g. Pro Tools, Ableton Live, Cubase, Studio One, Reaper etc) then all input and output channels will be available to you by default, this article may not applicable.
+Please note that if you're using an application that includes ASIO support (e.g. Pro Tools, Ableton Live, Cubase, Studio One, Reaper etc) then all input and output channels will be available to you by default, this article may not be applicable.

 Applies to: Saffire 6 USB, Scarlett 2i4 (1st and 2nd Gen), Scarlett 4i4 (3rd Gen), Scarlett 6i6 (1st and 2nd Gen), Scarlett 8i6 (1st and 3rd Gen), Scarlett 18i6 (1st Gen), Scarlett 18i8 (all gens), Scarlett 18i20 (all gens), Clarett USB range